Study + Internship in London: London South Bank University Available Sessions

 - Accounting , Advertising , Arts , Broadcasting , Business Management , Communication , Computer Science , Culture , Data Management , Design , Economics , Engineering , Exercise , Finance , Health , Hospitality , Information Technology (IT) , International Relations , Journalism , Law , Life Sciences & Resource Management , Marketing , Mathematics , Media Technology , Museum Studies , NGO & Development , Non Profit Administration , Performing Arts , Political Science , Psychology , Public Relations , Publishing , Sales , Social Services , Sports Science , Sustainability , Theatre , Tourism , Visual & Digital Arts

-Your internship seminar meets for 30 seminar hours and you'll spend a minimum of 130 hours at your internship placement.
-Please note, while 130 placement hours are the minimum required to earn academic credit, UK employers expect students to work an average of 12-15 hours per week, which amounts to 130-320 placement hours over the course of the semester.
+Your internship seminar meets for 30 seminar hours and you'll be required to work approximately 130 hours in your placement over the course of the summer, which equates to approximately 20 hours per week.”
 Together, your seminar and internship placement are worth 4 credits.
-Courses at LSBU are worth 4 credits.
-You may earn 16 credits (up to 240 contact hours).
+Courses at LSBU are also worth 4 credits and you may earn 8 credits (up to 166 contact hours).

-LSBU courses typically meet once a week.
-Classes are typically held Monday - Friday.
+LSBU courses typically meet several times per week during the summer term and classes are typically held Monday – Friday.
 Active learning components required by your courses may be scheduled outside of your normal class time throughout the week.

 Your internship placement hours take place Monday-Friday; the exact time of day and days of the week will be determined after you arrive.
 Your work schedule will be structured with limited flexibility.

-We strongly recommend you apply as soon as possible.
-Internship positions are both limited in availability and competitive; employers give priority to those who submit early!
+We strongly recommend you apply as soon as possible, as internship positions are both limited in availability and competitive.
+Keep in mind employers give priority to those who submit early!

 The majority of internships require a video or in-person interview with the employer before placement is confirmed.
 For students who speak English as a second language, there will be one additional interview to assess English language fluency.
 All placements will be confirmed upon arrival and will each have their own set of internship guidelines for the position.
 We’ll do our best, but we can’t guarantee placement at a particular site.

 Prior to departure you will select your preferred courses and enroll based on course availability.
 LSBU course lists and schedules are not finalized until you’re in London.
 As such, final course registration takes place onsite.
-It is critical to understand course availability is subject to change and courses are not guaranteed.
-It is in your best interest to get several course alternates approved by your home university prior to your departure date.
-This will give you flexibility during registration.
+It’s critical to understand course availability is subject to change and courses are not guaranteed.
+It’s in your best interest to get several course alternates approved by your home university prior to your departure date; this will give you flexibility during registration.
 Please consult with your academic advisor at your home university on credit pre-approval guidelines.